rumpkernel/buildrump.sh/README.md

 - zlib
 - cvs (required only if you use "checkout")

-GNU ld is necessary since the NetBSD kernel Makefiles depend on its command line syntax.
+A GNU or Solaris linker is required.

 Tested hosts